diogocamacho/diogocamacho.github.io/index.md

 layout: default
 ---

 I am a formally trained biochemist with graduate and post-doctoral work in Computational Systems Biology.
-Most of my work has been on applications of machine learning tools for the inference of biologically relevant networks, with a particular focus on gene regulatory networks.
+Most of my work has been on applications of machine learning tools in biology, with a particular focu for the inference of biologically relevant networks.
 You can find my CV [here](https://github.com/diogocamacho/CV/blob/master/DMC.pdf).

-I currently lead the [Systems Discovery]() group at the [Wyss Institute for Biologically Inspired Engineering](wyss.harvard.edu).
+I currently lead the [Machine Intelligence and Data Analytics (MIDAS)](www.github.com/midas.github.io) lab at the [Wyss Institute for Biologically Inspired Engineering](wyss.harvard.edu).
 Do not hesitate to [reach out](mailto:diogo.camacho@wyss.harvard.edu) to find out about what we are currently working on, new job opportunities, or engage in novel collaborations.